How to Easily Improve Your Site Speed

 Also, try to create/upload your images in the size you will be displaying them on your blog.

-If making multiple images in multiple sizes is too much for you, I highly recommend The EWWW Image Optimizer plugin.
-It optimizes your images by compressing them and can even convert your images to the best file format.
+If making multiple images in multiple sizes is too much for you, I highly recommend The ShortPixel plugin.
+It optimizes any image on your site by compressing them.
 They do this without compromising the quality and appearance of your image.
-Problem solved!

 Speaking of plugins, they can also mess with your site speed.
 If you’ve got a large number of plugins, it means a lot of action is taking place behind the scenes, slowing down your site.
 The more you add, the slower things will get.
 And you’ll be taking up more storage space and bandwidth.